-3. There are no nearby significant receptors at the WWTP and a surface water drainage line has been identified within 120m of the irrigation area.
+- 3. The irrigation areas are suitably sized for the wastewater irrigation in accordance with soil nutrient loading WQPN 22. - 4.
+There are no nearby significant receptors at the WWTP and a surface water drainage line has been identified within 120m of the irrigation area.

-Based on the information detailed above and distance to the nearest sensitive receptor (Creek line 120m away), and that the unknown quality of mixed wastewater that will be discharged to the spray irrigation area, the Delegated Officer has determined that the impact of this discharge could result in low level on-site impacts and minimal local scale impacts offsite.
-Therefore, the Delegated Officer considers the consequence to be moderate.
+Based on the information detailed above and distance to the nearest sensitive receptor (Creek line 120m away), the Delegated Officer has determined that the impact of this discharge could result in low level on-site impacts.
+Therefore, the Delegated Officer considers the consequence to be minor.

-Based upon the Works Approval Holder controls within the spray irrigation area, the Delegated Officer has determined that the likelihood of an environmental impact from the disposal of treated effluent to the spray field and off site impacts from this disposal will not occur in most circumstances.
-However, as the groundwater around the WWTP and irrigation area is relatively shallow and quality of mixed wastewater is unknown, the Delegated Officer considers the consequence to be possible.
+Based upon the Works Approval Holder controls within the spray irrigation areas, the Delegated Officer has determined that the likelihood of an environmental impact from the disposal of treated effluent to the spray fields and off site impacts from this disposal will not occur in most circumstances.
+However, as the groundwater around the WWTP and irrigation areas is relatively shallow, but Contaminated Sites Branch has advised discharges are unlikely to result in significant environmental impacts, and therefore the Delegated Officer considers the consequence to be unlikely.

-The Delegated Officer has compared the consequence and likelihood ratings described above for the Risk Criteria (Table 19) and determined that the overall rating for the risk of discharges to land from the mixed (RO brine and effluent) irrigation water on sensitive receptors during operation is medium.
+The Delegated Officer has compared the consequence and likelihood ratings described above for the Risk Criteria (Table 22) and determined that the overall rating for the risk of discharges to land from the mixed (RO brine and effluent) irrigation water on sensitive receptors during operation is low.